iivanoo/covid-apps-observer/data/data_us/reports/resources/com.baptisthealth.android.bark.virtualcare___12.9.01.000_00/report.md

 > Wonderful!
 Dr. Gartman is the best!!<br> :date: __2020-04-07 21:53:58__

 > Very nice visit with my doctor while I'm sitting at home.
 Thank you so much for all your help.<br> :date: __2020-04-03 21:07:10__

-> It was my first virtual doctors visit but I thought it was overall great.
-I have a condition that does not allow me to drive so this is a great alternative for me.🥰🥰🥰🥰<br> :date: __2020-03-31 18:41:10__